Save big (up to $1,875) on small business tools with our free membership, business.com+

 Thumbs Up Pros

-• The system automatically leverages the athenahealth network to update its billing rules engine in real time based on the experiences of all clients, keeping pace with payer preferences and changes.
+• athenaCollector's system automatically leverages the athenahealth network to update its billing rules engine in real time based on the experiences of all clients, keeping pace with payer preferences and policy changes.

-• The vendor’s software and consultants provide insight and visibility into your financial and clinical performance.
+• The vendor's software and consultants provide clear insights into both financial and clinical performance.

-• You can compare your practice’s data to that of similar healthcare organizations.
+• You can compare your practice's data to similar healthcare organizations across the athenahealth network.

 Thumbs Down Cons

-• The athenahealth team doesn’t manage denials for certain types of claims.
+• The athenahealth team doesn't manage denials for some types of claims, which may require additional internal follow-up.

 Editor's Rating8.7/10

 Healthcare organizations are increasingly data-driven businesses that rely on thorough reporting and analysis to make decisions.
-When it comes to medical billing, there’s a lot to keep track of, so reporting prowess is crucial – particularly for new practices.
-Athenahealth’s athenaCollector not only enables exceptional reporting at the individual practice level, but also benchmarks practices against similar organizations on its network.
-Using this data, the vendor takes a consultative approach to medical billing services, proactively helping organizations optimize their billing processes and grow their business.
+When it comes to medical billing, there’s much to keep track of, so reporting prowess is crucial — particularly for new practices. athenahealth’s athenaCollector platform delivers exceptional reporting at the individual practice level and benchmarks performance against similar organizations across its network.
+The vendor takes a consultative approach to medical billing services, using this data to optimize clients’ billing processes and support their growth.
 For this reason, athenaCollector is our pick for the best medical billing service for new practices.

 athenaCollector Editor's Rating: